jh3nd3rs0n/jargyle/README.md

 The following are miscellaneous notes regarding Jargyle.

 ### 6. 1.
-The Comment Attribute
+The Doc Attribute and the Doc Element

 When using an existing configuration file to create a new configuration file, any XML comments from the existing configuration file cannot be transferred to the new configuration file.
-To preserve comments  from one configuration file to the next configuration file, the `comment` attribute can be used in certain XML elements.
-You can use the `comment` attribute in the following XML elements:
+To preserve comments from one configuration file to the next configuration file, the `doc` attribute and the `doc` element can be used in certain XML elements.

+You can use the `doc` attribute in the following XML elements:

 -   `<clientAddressCriterion/>`
 -   `<commandCriterion/>`
 -   `<criterion/>`
 -   `<desiredDestinationAddressCriterion/>`
 -   `<portRange/>`

+You can use the `doc` element in the following XML elements:

 -   `<setting/>`
 -   `<socketSetting/>`
 -   `<socks5RequestCriterion/>`